-- Abusers are often controlling and want to monitor what you're doing.
+Abusers often behave in controlling ways and want to monitor what you’re doing.

 Take precautions to reduce your risk.

-- Don't share confidential or private information through IM or email.
+Don’t share confidential or private information through instant message or email.

-- Don't register your personal information (such as your real address or phone number) when you sign up for web email accounts like gmail, Yahoo!, or hotmail.
+Don’t register your personal information (such as your real address or phone number) when you sign up for web email accounts like Gmail or Yahoo!.

 Even the steps outlined here may not protect your internet privacy from an abuser.
 So what’s the most effective form of protection?